 A visa does not automatically mean you can enter the Schengen area.
 Entry checks are always made at external border points.
 So it is a good idea to bring along copies of the documents you submitted when applying for a visa.
 Border controls may result in your being denied entry.

 It is the Consulate General that decides whether you are to be granted a visa.
 In certain cases, the matter is referred to the Swedish Migration Agency for a decision.

-When applying for the first time, all applicants will have to appear in person at the VFS Global or Embassy.
+When applying for the first time, all applicants will have to appear in person at the VFS Global or the Consulate General.
 Biometric data, along with the data provided in the Schengen visa application form, will be recorded in the VIS database and stored for 59 months.
 If the fingerprints have been taken within the 59 months after November 2014 and if reusable, the fingerprints should not be retaken unless the applicant requires having their fingerprints taken again.
-Please note that the Embassy/Consulate is entitled to request applicants to come for a second time to the Visa Application Center or the Embassy/Consulate when the fingerprints of the applicant have not been correctly registered in EU VIS.
+Please note that the Consulate General is entitled to request applicants to come for a second time to the Visa Application Center or the Consulate General when the fingerprints of the applicant have not been correctly registered in EU VIS.

 Please note that children under the age of 12 are exempted from the requirement to provide fingerprints but are required to apply personally upon their first visa application.
 More information about other categories of applicants are exempted from the requirement to provide fingerprints, please see Article 13(7) of the Visa Code.

 Applicants from third countries must be residing in Turkey legally in order to be able to apply for visa.
 You cannot apply if you have come to Turkey with a tourist visa.
 Otherwise you should apply in your home country or country of residence.
 If there is no Swedish Embassy, you need to apply at the Embassy representing Sweden.

 Please note that Iraqi citizens can apply in Turkey without proof of legal residence.